rileycsv/war-of-realms/README.md

 The build will automatically compile all source files and start the game.

-**Other build options:**
-- `Ctrl+Shift+B` — Compile only (no launch)
-- `Ctrl+Shift+P` → "Tasks: Run Task" → "Run War of Realms" — Compile and run

----

-## How to Play

-### Setup Phase

-When the game starts, each player takes a turn **placing their army** on the board.
-Click any open tile to place your units there.
-The game prevents you from placing units too close to the opponent's starting area.

-### Gameplay Phase

-Once both players have placed their units, the main game begins.

-**Selecting and moving a unit:**
-1. Click one of your units to select it (it will highlight yellow)
-2. Blue tiles show where it can move
-3. Red tiles show what it can attack
-4. Click a blue tile to move the unit there

 **Camera controls:**

 | Action | Key / Input |